Chinese Worldviews Course

 Dr. Yao’s research interests include the fundamentalist and evangelical movements in China and America; comparative studies of Christianity in China, Korea and Japan; the history of Christian pacifism in China; Chinese traditional religions and culture, and their relation to Christianity and Christian thought in contemporary China.

-Program Cost: $1850– includes tuition, housing, field trip costs, and train tickets to Xi’an.
-Note: visa costs, travel insurance, international airfare and food are not included.
+Program Cost by itself: $1200 – includes tuition, housing, field trip costs, and train tickets to Beijing and Xi’an.

 Credit available through Denver Seminary.